 What causes headache, and especially back of head pain, is not an easy question to answer as there are multiple precipitating factors.
 So this is not an exhaustive treatise on the subject.
 For that I would have to write a book; but here are a few pointers.

-Some 80 percent is reckoned to be tension in nature.
+Some 80 percent of cephalgia is reckoned to be tension in nature.
 This is not from stress, but tightness of the meninges surrounding the spinal cord and brain.
 That could be related to long hours spent over the computer, or an old whiplash injury, for example.

-The meninges, consisting of three layers, cover the brain and spinal cord which interestingly is really one organ.
+The meninges, consisting of three layers, cover the brain and spinal cord which interestingly are really one organ.
 Anatomists have now discovered that the outermost covering is directly connected to one of the tiny muscles in the neck.